|Bundesliga 1983-1984 title|

 -- From the early 1950's, Stuttgart won two league titles.
-Robert Schlienz was the only member of that ear that made my team.
-Karl Barufka was the last player dropped from my team.
+Robert Schlienz was the only member of that era that made my team and Karl Barufka was the last player dropped.

--- From 2006-2007 team, I have the following players: Thomas Hitzlsperger, Timo Hidebrand and Mario Gomez.
+-- From 2006-2007 Bundesliga winning team, I have the following players on this all-time team: Timo Hidebrand and Mario Gomez.
 Sami Khedria was a young player that season.

 -- The team was also the finalist at the 1989 UEFA Cup, losing to Diego Maradona's Napoli in the Final.
-Eike Immel, Guido Buchwald, Ásgeir Sigurvinsson and Jurgen Klinsmann were a part of that team.
+Eike Immel, Guido Buchwald, Ásgeir Sigurvinsson, Karl Allgöwer and Jurgen Klinsmann were a part of that team.
 Klinsmann first made his name in the tournament.

 -- I selected Thomas Hitzlsperger over Karl Barufka.
 I am not too familiar with Barufka.

 -- Giovane Élber, Fredi Bobic and Krasimir Balakov formed an attack line what was known as the "magic triangle"(German: Magisches Dreieck).
 Under manager Joachim Löw, they were one of the most exciting line in the Bundesliga in the late 1990's.
 They reached the Final of the 1998 Cup Winners Cup before losing 1-0 to Chelsea.
 Zvonimir Soldo and Thomas Berthold also played on that team.

 -- Zvonimir Soldo edged out Marcelo Bordon for one of the spots.
 Soldo was the captain of the club for over 200 matches.
 He was a part of the team that reached the Final of the 1998 Cup Winners Cup.
 He later played with the team known as "Young and Wild".